There are three interconnecting purposes for using ICT in science education – to support students to:

 In addition, digital photos can be used not just to record activities but also to provide visual evidence for new concepts, and help to bridge ideas with new vocabulary.

 There are a great variety of citizen science projects where anyone of any age or ability can contribute to scientific data collection, usually with a digital device.
 The studies are often part of real-world scientific research, so cover a huge range of subjects.
-You could take part in the Kereru count of birds in your local neighbourhood.
+You could take part in a garden survey of birds in your local neighbourhood.
 Or contribute to a global project, looking at the environment, with The GLOBE Program , solving molecular puzzles for Fold It , or classifying images from the Hubble Space Telescope in Galaxy Zoo .
 Many of these projects have developed complementary resources and tools to help support teachers and students, and make it easier to integrate contributing to a citizen science project into learning plans.

 The following suggestions are designed to communicate scientific findings but are also useful for assessment purposes.

 When sharing, students can: